Teksta versija

 7) the conditions (if applicable);

-(1) In the open project application selection, the co-operation institution shall, on the basis of the opinion provided by the project application evaluation committee, take the decision to approve, to approve with a condition, or to refuse a project application.
+(1) In the open project application selection, the co-operation institution shall, on the basis of the opinion provided by the project application evaluation committee, take the decision to approve, to approve with a condition, or to reject a project application.

 1) at least one of the exclusion provisions referred to in Section 22 of this Law applies to the project applicant;

-3) funding is not available for the project implementation within the scope of the project application selection round of the specific objective;
+3) funding is not available for the project implementation within the scope of the project application selection round of the specific aid objective;

 4) the project applicant has created artificial conditions or provided information significantly inadequate for the factual circumstances in order to gain advantage over other project applicants or for the co-operation institution to take a favourable decision for it.